Nendzi/aps-design-automation-dotnet/designAutomationSample/README.md

 **Visual Studio** (Windows):

-Right-click on the project, then go to **Debug**.
+Right-click on the project, click on the Properties(Alt+Enter), then go to **Debug**.
 Adjust the settings as shown below.

 ![](../media/webapp/visual_studio_settings.png)